CPT and PCS code for CT guided aspiration of pelvic fluid or peritoneum

 ICD-10 and CPT Coding for CT-Guided Drainage of Pelvic Fluid

-I’ve trained coders to tackle complex interventional radiology cases.
+I’ve trained coders to tackle complex interventional radiology cases for over a decade.
 One case that sticks with me involved a vague report for a CT-guided pelvic aspiration, where missing documentation led to a denied claim.
 This guide breaks down ICD-10-PCS and CPT coding for CT-guided drainage after a ruptured ovarian cyst, addressing common pitfalls, documentation needs, and real-world strategies to ensure accuracy and maximize reimbursement.

 Understanding CT-Guided Drainage

-Tip: Always confirm whether the procedure is diagnostic (sampling fluid) or therapeutic (removing a larger volume or placing a drain) to select the correct PCS qualifier.
+Pro-Tip: Always confirm whether the procedure is diagnostic (sampling fluid) or therapeutic (removing a larger volume or placing a drain) to select the correct PCS qualifier.
+For more on how intent affects your code selection, check out my

 Key Codes for CT-Guided Pelvic Drainage